-Legislative Appropriation \$1,500,000

 RCO LWCF Grant \$300,000

-Hospital Benefit Zone Fund \$2,900,000
+Hospital Benefit Zone Fund \$4,400,000

 Park Impact Fees \$550,000

 Total \$5,250,000

-2. Public Works Operations Center - Building Construction.
+- Public Works Operations Center - Building Construction.
 Since 2008 the City has been slowly proceeding with design and permitting of the new Public Works Operations Center project.
-The City developed and considered various location alternatives and building alternatives.
+The City developed and considered various options, location alternatives, and building alternatives.
 The City completed the site development in 2019, completed the building design in 2021, and awarded a public works construction contract in 2022.
 Construction of the building will begin in 2023 and the City will furnish the new building in 2023.

-Building Equipment and Furnishings \$300,000
+Design and Permitting \$300,000

 Construction (Contract/Testing/Change Order Auth.) \$3,900,000

 Total \$4,200,000

 Parks Capital \$1,050,000

 Streets Capital \$1,050,000

 Water Capital \$1,680,000

 Storm Capital \$420,000

-Total \$4,200,000

 3. Gig Harbor North Trails.
 The City's 2022 PROS Plan identifies the siting and construction of various trails in Gig Harbor North.
 The City currently has three areas of vacant undeveloped lots that mostly consist of native vegetation.
 These areas include the Harbor Hill Open Space and the "Old Burnham Properties" (north of the intersection of Burnham Drive and Wood Hill Drive).
-This objective would provide for the design and permitting associated with the development and enhancement of native trails on these existing City Park properties and in coordination with private owners.
+This objective would provide for the design and permitting associated with the develop and enhance native trails on these existing City Park properties and in coordination with private owners, to include the Peninsula School District.